-In order to run the newly created segment on a remote machine, the user must have certain capabilities and configured certain files:
+In order to run the newly created segment on a remote machine, the user must have certain capabilities and have configured certain files:

-- The user must be able to run a process on the remote machine using the rsh command.
-The system configuration to achieve this is beyond the scope of this document but may involve setting up a password entry and home directory on the remote machine for the same user as on the local machine. - Where ESL has not been installed and setup on the remote machine, the script esl\attach (esl\attach.bat for MS Windows) must be copied to the remote machine and made accessible to the user (e.g. by putting it on the PATH).
-This script is provided in the ESL executable directory (environment variable ESLPROG).
+- The user must be able to launch and run a process on the remote machine using one of the available protocols (rsh, ssh and esl see Launching remote segment). - Where ESL has not been installed and setup on the remote machine (which does not apply for the esl protocol), the script esl\attach (esl\attach.bat for MS Windows) must be copied to the remote machine and made accessible to the user (e.g. by putting it on the PATH).
+This script is provided in the ESL executable directory (environment variable ESLPROG). - The remote segment program and files must be accessible on the remote machine, either by creating the program directly on the remote machine or creating it on the same kind of machine and copying the file to the remote machine.